MuChi2112/Human-detector/README.md

 1. Provide the image file you want to analyze.
 2. Execute the program with the following command:

-    (a)python3 detectnet.py (input.jpg) (output.jpg)
+    (a) python3 detectnet.py [input.jpg] [output.jpg]

-    (b)pyhton3 detectnet.pt (input.mp4) (output.mp4)
+    (b) python3 detectnet.py [input.mp4] [output.mp4]
-4. The Person Detector will process the image and display the results, including the bounding boxes around the detected individuals.
+4. The Person Detector will process the image and display the results with the name as [output] in the same directory.
+The output images or videos include the bounding boxes around the detected individuals.

 # Video Stream Detection
 1. Connect a camera or provide a video file as input.
-2. Execute the program with the following command -
+2. Execute the program with the following command - ./detectnet.py /dev/video0 [output.mp4]
 3. The Person Detector will process the video stream in real-time and display the results, indicating the location of detected people using bounding boxes.